btclayer2/lnd-hub/docs/node-runner.docker.en.md

 2. Create the configuration file `lnd.conf`.
-You can use the provided `lnd.conf.example` as a template.
+You can use the provided `lnd.conf.mainnet.example` as a template.

     ```shell
-    cp ./lnd.conf.example ./lnd/lnd.conf
+    cp ./lnd.conf.mainnet.example ./lnd/lnd.conf
     # Or
     vim ./lnd/lnd.conf
     ```